FrankieFinancial/onboarding-widget/README.md

 // when idScanVerification is true, we'll include the Onfido ID Verification UI at the end of the
 // normal flow to request and check validity of document scans using OCR
  idScanVerification: boolean = false | {
+   //This will appear in the introduction screen of the onfido UI.
+Use this to explain
+   //to your users that they need to supply identity documents and face photos
+   // to have their identities verified.
+   // the default welcome screen is available in the screenshot at the Smart UI - Onfido section
     welcomeScreen: boolean | {
       // title of the welcome screen
       title: string,
-      // any instructions you want to provide to the user
+      // any instructions you want to provide to the user, this is passed as an array of string
+      // where each entry in the array gets rendered as a paragraph
       content: string[],
       // label text for the next button
       ctaText: boolean | string,